lavaorg/telex/docs/METRICS.md

 # Metrics

-Telegraf metrics are the internal representation used to model data during processing.
+Telex metrics are the internal representation used to model data during processing.
 Metrics are closely based on InfluxDB's data model and contain four main components: